davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called `Msr_SalesPriceBaseCurrency`, which essentially sums up the sales prices in a base currency for different projects and clients.
 Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The calculation is based on a table called `vw_Timesheet`, which likely contains records related to projects and clients.
+1. **Data Source**: The measure uses a table called `vw_Timesheet`, which likely contains records of timesheets related to various projects and clients.

-2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by two key fields: `ProjectProfile` and `Client`.
-This means that the measure will look at each unique combination of project profiles and clients.
+2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by two key dimensions: `ProjectProfile` and `Client`.
+This means that for each unique combination of project and client, the measure will perform calculations.

-3. **Selecting Sales Price**: For each group created in the previous step, the code retrieves the sales price in the base currency from another table called `tbl_Project`.
-The `SELECTEDVALUE` function is used here to get the sales price for the current context (i.e., the specific project and client being evaluated).
+3. **Calculating Sales Price**: Within each group, the measure retrieves the sales price in the base currency using `SELECTEDVALUE(tbl_Project[SalesPriceBaseCurrency])`.
+This function gets the sales price for the current project being evaluated.
+If there are multiple sales prices, it will return the single value if there's only one, or it will return blank if there are multiple values.

-4. **Calculating Total**: After summarizing the data and retrieving the sales prices, the `SUMX` function is used to iterate over each of these groups and sum up the values of the sales prices (referred to as `MeasureValue`).

-### What It Achieves:
+4. **Summing Up Values**: The outer `SUMX` function then takes the summarized table (which now contains the project-client combinations and their corresponding sales prices) and sums up the `MeasureValue` for all these combinations.

-- **Total Sales Price Calculation**: The measure calculates the total sales price in the base currency for all projects and clients in the `vw_Timesheet` table.
+In summary, this DAX measure calculates the total sales price in the base currency for all projects and clients listed in the `vw_Timesheet`.
+It effectively aggregates the sales prices, allowing businesses to see the total revenue or cost associated with their projects and clients in a consistent currency.
-- **Contextual Insight**: By grouping the data by project and client, it provides insights into how much revenue is generated from each project/client combination, which can be useful for financial analysis and reporting.

-In summary, this DAX measure helps businesses understand their sales performance in a standardized currency across different projects and clients, enabling better financial decision-making and reporting.

 **`Static Total Employees`**